inverse/personal-site/_posts/2020-11-26-hass-io-on-a-raspberry-pi-ssd-boot.md

 ### Getting the PI ready for USB Boot

+Changing PI to boot from USB is uses one-time programmable (OTP) memory.
+Once this bit has been set, you cannot unset it, that being said you can still boot from an SDCard, it just opens up the possibility to boot from a USB Device too.

 Following the steps from [Stefan][0] on the [Home Assistant forums][1] the process is relatively straight forward.

 First download and install [Raspberry PI OS][8] onto an SDCard using a tool such as [balena etcher][2].
 Once flashed, place the SDCard into the PI and power it on.